How to Write a Letter of Interest (38 Samples and Examples)

 Pre-Considerations

-Before you can begin writing a letter of interest, there are a few considerations you should make.
+Before you can begin writing the letter, there are a few considerations you should make.
 The following pre-considerations will help ensure that you compose a compelling letter.
-They will also help in easing the writing process.
+They will also help ease the writing process:

 Research the company